 Professor Altman will be discussing two major themes during his seminars.
 They are:

-(1) Current Conditions and Outlook for Global corporate and Sovereign Credit Markets.
+(1) Current Conditions and Outlook for Global Corporate and Sovereign Credit Markets.
 This is a new bubble building in the credit markets.
-(2) The evolution and current status of the Altman Family of Credit Scoring Models and their Applications for accounts receivable management, debt and stock investing, managing a financial turnaround, etc. including for credit officers of industrial companies
+(2) The evolution and current status of the Altman Family of Credit Scoring Models and their applications for accounts receivable management, debt and stock investing and managing a financial turnaround, including for credit officers of industrial companies.

 Becoming Masterful Influencers

-Whit Mitchell and Ron Price are back for their second year of helping 2nd year participants develop masterful influence.
+Whit Mitchell and Ron Price return to help 2nd year participants maximize influence.
 Their sessions will include dynamic communications, the business case for emotional intelligence, strategies for building strategic influence and building a road map for your professional success.
-By the end of this session you'll build confidence in dealing with negotiations often required with senior leadership and in the boardroom!
+By the end of this session, you'll build confidence in dealing with negotiations often required with senior leadership and boardroom executives!

 Successful Presentation Skills